-Example Consider a Caml interface to the standard libz C library for reading and writing compressed files.
+Example Consider an OCaml interface to the standard libz C library for reading and writing compressed files.
 Assume this library resides in /usr/local/zlib.
-This interface is composed of a Caml part zip.cmo/zip.cmx and a C part zipstubs.o containing the stub code around the libz entry points.
-The following command builds the Caml libraries zip.cma and zip.cmxa, as well as the companion C libraries dllzip.so and libzip.a:
+This interface is composed of an OCaml part zip.cmo/zip.cmx and a C part zipstubs.o containing the stub code around the libz entry points.
+The following command builds the OCaml libraries zip.cma and zip.cmxa, as well as the companion C libraries dllzip.so and libzip.a: